 For combination skin, you’ve got it made!
 You can typically go with gels, lotions, or cream formula moisturizers with no ill effects.
-The best thing to do is experiment with different products to discover which ones work the best.
+The best thing to do is experiment with different products for combination skin to discover which ones work the best.

 We know the difference between hydrating and moisturizing can seem a bit confusing on the surface.
 But once you understand the terminology and the different ways that hydrating and moisturizing work, it makes choosing the best skin care products for your skin’s needs a breeze!